ReaperOAK/KCAdashboard/README.md

 - [Leaderboard Components](./src/components/leaderboard/docs.md)
 - Quiz and related UI components are documented inline and follow the same design and accessibility standards.
+- All batch and classroom schedule displays now use a unified formatting utility (`formatSchedule`) for clear, user-friendly output (see [`src/utils/formatSchedule.js`](./src/utils/formatSchedule.js)).
 ## Contributing

 See [`CONTRIBUTING.md`](./CONTRIBUTING.md) for guidelines.